 The Herbst-Kralovetz lab would like to recognize funding from the NIH NIAID, Alternatives Research & Development Foundation, Flinn Foundation, The Mary Kay Foundation,and the EU European Social Fund and Knowledge Education Development program.

 The Herbst-Kralovetz Lab is in the Department of Basic Medical Sciences at the University of Arizona, College of Medicine - Phoenix.
-Dr. Herbst-Kralovetz is cross-appointed in the Department of Obstetrics and Gynecology, and a member of the Bio5 Institute and UA Cancer Center.
+Dr. Herbst-Kralovetz is cross-appointed in the Department of Obstetrics and Gynecology, and a member of the Bio5 Institute, UA Cancer Center, and the Clinical Translational Sciences Graduate Program.

 International Exchange Programs